sebastian-exercise/exercise/README.md

 Explores the possibility of predicting the fraction of checkins a business receives during weekends.

 # Instructions
-The easiest way to reproduce the results is using virtual enviroments.
+The easiest way to reproduce the results is using virtual environments.
 Create a new virtualenv and install standard packages via the command:
 *python -m pip install --user numpy scipy matplotlib ipython jupyter pandas seaborn*

-Clone this repository, change the current directory to the one where the repository was saved and launch Jupyter via the command *jupyter notebook*.
+Clone this repository, change the current directory to the one where the repository was saved to and launch Jupyter via the command *jupyter notebook*.

 The code assumes the different .json files from the challenge dataset are saved in a folder *data*, located at the same level as the folder containing the notebooks.
 For example, a proper hierarchy would be: